DataStax-Academy/kubecon2020/README.md

 helm get manifest k8ssandra | grep size
 ```

-Notice the value of `size: 2` in the TODO.yaml
+Notice the value of `size: 2` in the TODO.yaml .

-Open the values.yaml and find the nodeCount paramater
+Open the values.yaml and find the nodeCount paramater.

-Change the value from 2 to 3 `nodeCount: 3`
+Change the value from 2 to 3 `nodeCount: 3`.

 Next we need to apply the change.
-To do this we will use `helm upgrade`
+To do this we will use the `helm upgrade` command.

  ```
  helm upgrade